 - Disable the option to "Allow startup scans to run when users log on" (This is disabled by default)

-- Avoid using features like application learning which send information to the SEPM and rely on client state to optimize traffic flow
+- Avoid features like application learning, which send information to the SEPM and rely on client state to optimize traffic flow

-Add the following steps to the routine maintenance schedule for base images.
-Symantec recommends performing these maintenance tasks at least once a week.
+Add these steps to the routine maintenance schedule for base images.
+Symantec recommends that you perform these maintenance tasks at least once a week.